 The settings hot key navigates to a special menu that contains all of the settings that are used by the controller.
 These parameters are used to calculate the injection and recycle timers which in turn are used to control the opening or closing of the bypass valve.
-These settings give the installer/operator control over how the well behaves.
+These settings give the installer/operator control over target injection rates.
 The following is a list of the settings that are available in this menu:

 Screen Description Default Value Pump Rate1 This tells the controller what the current rate of the pump is set to.
 2.0 L/day Target Rate1 This is the target rate of injection that should be achieved.
 1.0 L/day Pressure1 This is the process pressure at the injection point.
 The pressure is used to compensate for the super compressibility of injection chemicals at different pressures.
-5000 kPa Fine Tune Time1 This time allows the operator to set some additional build time to fine tune the system 0s Pump Rate2 This tells the controller what the current rate of the second pump is set to.
+5000 kPa Fine Tune Time1 This time allows the operator to set some additional build time to fine tune the system.
+0s Pump Rate2 This tells the controller what the current rate of the second pump is set to.
 (This is only displayed if the second pump is enabled.)
 2.0 L/day Target Rate2 This is the target rate of injection that should be achieved.
 (This is only displayed if the second pump is enabled.)
 1.0 L/day Pressure2 This is the process pressure at the injection point.
 The pressure is used to compensate for the super compressibility of injection chemicals at different pressures.
 (This is only displayed if the second pump is enabled.)
 5000 kPa Fine Tune Time2 This time allows the operator to set some additional build time to fine tune the system.
 This is only displayed if the second pump is enabled.
-Os
+Os Pump Rate 3 This tells the controller what the current rate of the third pump is set to.
+(This is only displayed if the third pump is disabled.)
+2.0 L/day